5 Things You Can Automate Today with an AI Agent

 -

 Describe what you want in plain language.
 No workflow builders, no decision trees, no code.
 Just tell your agent what you need, the way you’d tell a new hire.
+Be specific about your preferences — the more detail you give upfront, the less correction you’ll need later.

 -

 Set the schedule.
 One-time task?
 Daily routine?
 Weekly report?
 Your agent handles the timing.
+You can also set up event-triggered automations — “when a new support ticket comes in” or “when someone emails me with ‘urgent’ in the subject.”

 -